khiri-co/language-ebnf/README.md

 ![A screenshot of your package](https://f.cloud.github.com/assets/69169/2290250/c35d867a-a017-11e3-86be-cd7c5bf3ff9b.gif)

 ## Hyperclick support
+Adds a provider for [Hyperclick](https://atom.io/packages/hyperclick).
-A [hyperclick](https://atom.io/packages/hyperclick) provider that lets you jump to where symbols are defined.
+`<cmd-click>` on a symbol to lets you jump to where symbols are defined.